4 Questions to Ask Your Child When Choosing a University

 Most students focus on how well they can potentially do academically when they’re gearing up for university.
 But a well-rounded tertiary education is not just about textbooks and acing exams.
 Beyond accumulating knowledge, a future-ready education should enable students to hone a variety of essential life skills.

-Moreover, while parents may urge their kids to pursue a more conventional degree in the hope of securing a career in an established, stable field, the younger generation may lean towards their areas of interest.
+While parents may urge their kids to pursue a more conventional degree in the hope of securing a career in an established, stable field, the younger generation may lean towards their areas of interest.
+Thus, it is crucial to ask your child what they wish to gain from their university experience.

-Moreover, with the SMU city campus situated in Singapore’s central business district and the arts and heritage precinct, it counts among its neighbours business headquarters, world-class museums, architectural marvels, cultural destinations and culinary delights – providing your child access to professional, personal and intellectual growth, right at its doorstep.
+Furthermore, with the SMU city campus situated in Singapore’s central business district, and the arts and heritage precinct, it counts among its neighbours business headquarters, world-class museums, architectural marvels, cultural destinations, and culinary delights – providing your child access to professional, personal, and intellectual growth, right at its doorstep.

 2. What are your career goals after university?

 In a VUCA world, it’s hard to know what your child’s career goals should be.
-Volatility, uncertainty, complexity and ambiguity are all part of the endemic life in which we are entering, and it’s not always clear what they need to do to succeed.
+Volatility, uncertainty, complexity, and ambiguity are all part of today's dynamic world, and it’s not always clear what they need to do to succeed.

-In this aspect, SMU prepares graduates to take on a wide range of different career pathways through an interactive curriculum with a guaranteed second major; global exposure; and developing our students in the top 10 job skills of the future, such as analytical thinking and innovation, active learning, complex problem-solving, and critical thinking and analysis.
+In this aspect, SMU prepares graduates to take on a wide range of different career pathways through an interactive curriculum with a guaranteed second major and global exposure, developing our students in the top 10 job skills of the future, such as analytical thinking, resilience, and creative thinking.

 3. How will you maximise your employability?